-In line with the CTFH, relevant interim targets on the trajectory towards the long-term goal are recommended, including references to near-term alignment with science-based targets and transition pathways.
-Visibility on any long-term trajectory is also recommended to be provided to investors even if not necessarily disclosed as an SPT per se.
+In line with the CTFH, relevant interim targets on the climate trajectory towards the long-term goal are recommended, including references to near-term alignment with science-based targets and transition pathways.
+Visibility on any long-term trajectory and intermediate targets are also recommended to be provided to investors even if not necessarily disclosed as an SPT per se.